sghall/react-compound-slider/docs/src/pages/getting-started/Tutorial/section0.md

 ### Intro

-A [compound component](https://www.youtube.com/watch?v=hEGg-3pIHlE) approach to creating sliders that separates the data/logic from presentation.
+This library takes a [compound component](https://www.youtube.com/watch?v=hEGg-3pIHlE) approach to creating sliders that separates the data/logic from presentation.
 In practical terms this means you can create just about any kind of slider you can imagine and use whatever style approach you want.
 The library also has nothing to do with markup.
 You can render whatever markup you want.
 The `Slider` just streams you the data and really only cares about the dimensions of the outer div where it takes its measurements from.